NEW! - Click on the Resources Page for information about Aerial Spraying for

-Sunset Inlet is now ready for its first residents to move in!
-Building upon the success of its boat show in April, the community had an open house on June 22nd.
-The three model homes are open, and the community boasts an ocean view, an Intracoastal Waterway view, and each home has its own boat slip.
+Sunset Inlet is ready for residents!
+A few homes have been completed and several are under construction or awaiting permitting.
+The model home has been open now for nearly a year, and the community boasts an ocean view, an Intracoastal Waterway view, and each home has its own boat slip.
 A total of 31 lots are available, and homeowners have a variety of models from which to choose.
-Developer Jim Cullis of Grandhaven Realty is in charge of the project, while John Molyneaux of Emerald Homes is in charge of the specific homebuilding.
 DR Horton of Jacksonville is the general contractor.
+The site manager is Darin Dahl.
+HURRICANE PREPAREDNESS

 Flagler County Shelter Information